kenatiod/MUT/Understanding Machine Understanding.md

 Distributed annotation models, rigorous quality control processes, and methods for active learning-based data refinement could all play a role in developing cost-effective, scalable annotation pipelines capable of supporting the MUTT's substantial data needs across diverse modalities.

-### F.3 -- Proposed Configuration of the Multifaceted Understanding Test Tool (MUTT)
+### F.3 -- Proposed Configuration of the Multifaceted Understanding Test Tool

-Based on the comprehensive review of existing AI and robotic benchmarks, as well as the identified capabilities and dimensions outlined in the previous sections, the following is a proposed configuration for the Multifaceted Understanding Test Tool (MUTT).
+Based on the comprehensive review of existing AI and robotic benchmarks, as well as the identified capabilities and dimensions outlined in the previous sections, the following is a proposed configuration for the Multifaceted Understanding Test Tool.

 #### F.3.i -- Language Comprehension